netascode/ansible-dc-vxlan-example/README.md

 ### Step 1 - Installing the example repository

-To simplify the usage of the collection we are providing you with an [example repository](https://github.com/netascode/ansible-dc-vxlan-example) that you can clone from github which creates the proper skeleton required, including examples for pipelines.
-To clone the repository requires the installation of [git client](https://git-scm.com/downloads) that is available for all platforms.
+To simplify the usage of the collection we are providing you with an [example repository](https://github.com/netascode/ansible-dc-vxlan-example) that you can clone from GitHub which creates the proper skeleton structure required, including examples for pipelines.
+Cloaning this repository requires the installation of [git client](https://git-scm.com/downloads) that is available for all platforms.

 Run the following command in the location of interest.